SimonLariz/PhishSentry.AI/README.md

 ### Built With

-PhishSentry.AI is built with the following technologies:
+PhishSentry.AI is built with these following technologies:

 * [![Javascript][Javascript]][Javascript-url]